 The original Bike Park zone with the largest variety of trails and features for every skill level.
 Includes Technical, Freeride, and beginner trails for all abilities.
-Expect intermittent closures due to lift construction.
-Please respect all boundaries and signage.

 PEAK

 Whistler's iconic alpine zone features a 5,000-vertical-foot descent to the Valley floor.
 For advanced riders only.
 Includes Technical Trails.